It's one of the most enjoyable summers I have ever had

 How did the experience enhance your international outlook?

 In Korea it is common for people to ask for your age or the year you were born.
 This is because there is a culture of respecting your elder.
 That heating in Korea is normally underfloor heating.
 This is because in traditional houses they use to be lifted off the ground and have the cooking area on ground level.
 This allowed the heat from cooking to go under the house and heat the floor up.
-Food in Korea commonly involves 2-4 smaller dishes along with your main dish.
+Food in Korea commonly involves two to four smaller dishes along with your main dish.
 The smaller dishes are called banchan and are mostly fermented vegetables, like radish and kimchi, along with sometimes having fishcake or small meat dishes.

 How would you describe the experience overall and why?